ideasonpurpose/docker-wordpress-dev/README.md

 ##### Windows Command Prompt

 ```
+docker pull ideasonpurpose/wordpress
 docker run --rm -it -v %cd%:/usr/src/site ideasonpurpose/wordpress init
 npm run bootstrap
 ```

-The `init` command copies all the necessary tooling files into place and sets up the default theme directory structure.
-Then the `npm bootstrap` script gets the environment ready to use by installing npm and composer dependencies and reloading the database.
+First, Docker updates to the most recent image version.
+Then the `init` command copies all the necessary tooling files into place and sets up the default theme directory structure.
+Finally, `npm run bootstrap` readies the environment ready by installing npm and composer dependencies and reloading the database.

-> _Question: Should the bootstrap script also call `npm run start` to kick off the devserver?
+> _**Question:** Should the bootstrap script also call `npm run start` to kick off the devserver?
 Or print a message with instructions pointing to `npm run start`?
 Or do nothing?_

 ### Setup and Prerequisites